- Location: New Jersey

 Note that once your dealership is licensed, you will also be able to trade-in leased vehicles and mopeds without obtaining any additional license from the state.

-As a licensed dealer, you must have a current certificate of insurance with the minmum amounts of $15,000/$30,000 bodily injury coverage and $5,000 property damage coverage for all of your owned or fleet vehicles.
+As a licensed dealer, you must have a current certificate of insurance of $100,000 to $250,000 bodily injury coverage and $25,000 property damage coverage for all of your owned or fleet vehicles.
 Along with that, you will be asked to provide a $10,000 surety bond.